joshuareagan/doc-drafts/Hoon-Ch2-7.md

 --
 ```

-With this version of the program, you get a different sorted deck of cards each time its run!
+With this version of the program, you get a different sorted deck of cards each time it's run!

 ### Dealing Cards with a State Machine